lordvampire/RyzenMacPro/README.md

 **Case:** Jonsbo ITX U1
 **Wifi:**  BCM94360CS2 card with adapter from alibaba Replaced the original Intel card.

-I used https://github.com/aluveitie/RyzenMacPro files and changed some Data in SCPI for USB porting and also to get sleep working.
+I used https://github.com/aluveitie/RyzenMacPro files and changed some Data in ACPI for USB porting and also to get sleep working.
 Some SSDT´s are deactivated other new ones are added.
 Not used or needed kexts are deactivated but still in the directory, if you want to test them.